LachlanGray/lloam/README.md

 ![](assets/lloam.png)
 *Rich primitives for building with LLMs*
 # Lloam 🌱
-Lloam is a minimal prompting library offering a clean way to write prompt templates and manage their execution.
+Lloam is a minimal prompting library offering a clean way to write prompts and manage their execution.
 Key features:

 - **Parallel:** completions run concurrently
 - **Lightweight:** only dependency is `openai`